flutter/website/src/content/tools/devtools/android-studio.md

 ---
-title: Install and run DevTools from Android Studio
+title: Run DevTools from Android Studio
-description: Learn how to install and use DevTools from Android Studio.
+description: Learn how to launch and use DevTools from Android Studio.
 ---

 ## Install the Flutter plugin

-Install the Flutter plugin if you don't already have it installed.
+Add the Flutter plugin if you don't already have it installed.
 This can be done using the normal **Plugins** page in the IntelliJ and Android Studio settings.
 Once that page is open, you can search the marketplace for the Flutter plugin.